sigitas-plk/conventional-git/README.md

 Only commits with provided types via -i flag will be considered.
 If you would like to get all the commits provide flag -all.

 Main deviation from conventional commits is ability to handle 'wip:' (Work In Progress) prefix.
 This is to allow a little bit more flexibility when adopting trunk based development and merging partial features.

-Binary will simply spit out JSON within given range which are part of the included types supplied by -included (-i shorthand).

-Sample output
+Sample "json" output
 ```json
 [
     {